andymithamclarke/d3_with-force-demo_China-debt/README.md

-# d3_with-force-demo_China-debt
+# Foreign Debt to China
-Demo using force simulation with D3 - Data shows size of debt to china
+Force simulation graph with D3

+Graph shows debt to China as % of nation's gdp